Can hypnosis help myalgic encephalomyelitis (ME)?

 There is no one specific indicator related to ME as it is made up of several, varying symptoms, therefore, it is often initially treated as something else.
 The person usually has to have been suffering from fatigue and accompanying symptoms for at least six months before a diagnosis is made.

 One of the main symptoms is one of feeling weak and tired all the time regardless of whether a full night’s sleep has been obtained or not.
-The person may experience severe fatigue with intermittent ‘flu-like’ symptoms such as headaches, sensitivity to light and/or sound, become irritable, have anxiety and may even become clinically depressed as they feel drained and constantly feeling under the weather.
+The person may experience severe fatigue with intermittent flu-like symptoms such as headaches, sensitivity to light and/or sound, become irritable, have anxiety and may even become clinically depressed as they feel drained and constantly feeling under the weather.
 As well as physical symptoms, their concentration and memory can also be affected.

 As there is no one factor that causes ME, diagnosis is often only made after omitting other illnesses one by one.
-A detailed clinical history is required to rule out inherited illnesses which may have similar symptoms and to build a complete picture of all issues related to the condition.
-Some otherwise previously fit, healthy people suddenly find themselves suffering from ME after contracting a viral infection which never disappears, with recurring sore throats, for example, being an indicator to the cause.
+A detailed clinical history is required to rule out inherited illnesses that may have similar symptoms and to build a complete picture of all issues related to the condition.
+Some otherwise previously fit, healthy people suddenly find themselves suffering from ME after contracting a viral infection that never disappears, with recurring sore throats, for example, being an indicator of the cause.
 Glandular fever can also be a trigger making the person susceptible to reoccurring infections which results in a decline in health instead of being healed once treated.

 As well as obtaining a medical history using anecdotal information, blood tests are normally taken too.
 These cannot determine whether the patient has ME but it rules out other possibilities with similar symptoms.
 An example of this would be checking for anaemia and white cell count which can be a cause of fatigue in many people and are easily treated.
 ME patients do not show signs of being anaemic and their white cell count is normal therefore these two common causes of fatigue can be dismissed.
 Whilst there is no known cure for ME, some people do get better on their own through time.